BenrickSmit/WeaverTemplate/README.md

 The project follows a clean, engine-inspired architecture that separates the core framework from the final application.
 For a detailed breakdown of the architecture, directories, and build system, please see the [Project Structure Documentation](docs/PROJECT_STRUCTURE.md).

+For a detailed breakdown of the Core library, please see the [Core Library Documentation](docs/CORE_DOCUMENTATION.md).

 ## Getting Started

 ### Prerequisites